gamk3/markdown-it-custom-preview/README.md

 - `fileExtension` / `fileExtensions`: strings or array of strings specifying file extensions that should be considered Markdown for this preview.
 Defaults to `['.md', '.markdown']`.
 - `css`: array of local CSS file paths (relative to the workspace root) to include in the preview.
 To be used for custom styling.
+ - `cssUrls`: array of remote CSS URLs (HTTPS) to include in the preview.
+Use this to load styles hosted on CDNs or other sites.
+ - `css`: array of local CSS file paths (relative to the workspace root) to include in the preview.
+To be used for custom styling.
 - `js`: array of local JS file paths (relative to the workspace root) to include in the preview.
 To be used for interactivity e.g. collabsible tabs.
 - `npmUrls`: array of CDN URLs to UMD bundles for `markdown-it` plugins (the extension will inject these files into the preview for use by the initializer).
 - `initializer`: path to a local JS initializer file (relative to workspace root) that will be loaded into the webview and called as `window.initMarkdownIt(md, true)`.